Follow Us On the Dose of Leadership Podcast

-Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses at your strengths rather than focusing on preferences or behaviours.
+Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses on your strengths rather than focusing on preferences or behaviors.
 The test identifies your top 5 strengths out of a possible 34.
-Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC, but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
+Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
 It also does not identify top weaknesses, in either individuals or teams.

-SUMMARY: Personally, I highly recommend everyone take the Meyers Briggs at sometime during their life; I found I was a INFP (Introverted Intuitive Feeling Perceiving).
+SUMMARY: Personally, I highly recommend everyone take the Meyers Briggs at some time during their life; I found I was an INFP (Introverted Intuitive Feeling Perceiving).
 Once I received the results I felt better in my leadership quest as I didn’t have to try to pretend to be somebody that I wasn’t.

 I’m a huge fan of Roger Hamilton’s Wealth Dynamics Test.
 It’s ideal for entrepreneurs; letting you know what your entrepreneurship style is.
 But it’s also great for anyone interested in knowing what their true leadership style is; it’s one of the best tests that explicitly shows you where you should focus your life’s work and passion.
 I took this test at the beginning of my entrepreneurial journey and it helped me focus on my strengths.
 After taking the test I found that I was primarily a CREATOR, with MECHANIC & STAR as my secondary.
-You can view my profile to get a taste of the quality of report you will get from them if you decide to take this test.
+You can view my profile to get a taste of the quality of the report you will get from them if you decide to take this test.

 You can take the test here: Wealth Dynamics Profile Test

 Lastly, I’m big on John Maxwell’s latest Leadership Assessment.
 This is the newest and most comprehensive leadership tool I’ve seen in a long time.
 This is the exact assessment I give to all of my new coaching clients.
 I found the following unique features & benefits:

 - Measurements on 64 leadership attributes.